BME-nodeservers/udi-russound-poly/README.md

 # Upgrading

-Open the Polyglot web page, go to nodeserver store and click "Update" for "RokuPoly".
+Open the Polyglot web page, go to nodeserver store and click "Update" for "Russound".

 For Polyglot 2.0.35, hit "Cancel" in the update window so the profile will not be updated and ISY rebooted.
 The install procedure will properly handle this for you.
 This will change with 2.0.36, for that version you will always say "No" and let the install procedure handle it for you as well.

-Then restart the Roku nodeserver by selecting it in the Polyglot dashboard and select Control -> Restart, then watch the log to make sure everything goes well.
+Then restart the Russound nodeserver by selecting it in the Polyglot dashboard and select Control -> Restart, then watch the log to make sure everything goes well.

 The Roku nodeserver keeps track of the version number and when a profile rebuild is necessary.
-The profile/version.txt will contain the WeatherFlow profile_version which is updated in server.json when the profile should be rebuilt.
+The profile/version.txt will contain the Russound profile_version which is updated in server.json when the profile should be rebuilt.

 # Release Notes

-- 0.0.4 12/22/2019
-   - Fix requirements.txt file to have the right requirements.
-- 0.0.3 03/20/2019
-   - Fix online status going false after query.
-- 0.0.2 01/11/2019
-   - Initial working version published to github
-- 0.0.1 01/07/2019
+- 1.0.0 06/10/2020
-   - Initial template published to github
+   - Initial release to public github